PKDT-93/CPSC359/A0/README.md

-# Instant Twinkle Project
+# Twinkle Button Project

 ## Documentation

-This "Instant Twinkle" arduino project is a combination of using technology to make something whimsical, aimed at being a toy that delivers "instant gratification" at the push of a button.
+This "Twinkle Button" arduino project is a combination of using technology to make something whimsical, aimed at being a toy that delivers "instant gratification" at the push of a button.
 This innocent and harmless concept brings joy through simple interaction.
 An ESP32 Arduino device serves as the microcontroller for this interaction.
 When the button is pressed, a passive buzzer oscillates frequencies to the tune of "Twinkle Twinkle Little Star".
 Simultaneously, a yellow LED, connected to the circuit with a 250 ohm resistor, flashes in sync with each oscillation, aiming to resemble a miniature visual spectacle.

 A key aesthetic feature of this project is the yellow LED, which is covered with a dark blue pen cap, punctured with four holes arranged in a crosshair pattern.
 This diffusion method is designed to soften and spread the LED’s light, making it less intense and akin to a dimly lit window at night.
 This is to resemble a dim star-like glow, which is to be appealing in low-light environments, such as during night time.